Voriconazole (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, or low levels of potassium, magnesium, or calcium.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, or electrolyte imbalance.
 Tell your doctor if you recently had cancer treatment or a stem cell transplant.
 Tell your doctor if you have a condition that makes it hard for you to digest sugars or dairy products.

 - This medicine may cause the following problems: